“Et in Arcadia Ego”

 “Bring it tomorrow.”

 Caren slouched her way through the crowd in the main hall without looking back.
-Headed out to the streets, where the wailing of the mourners continued.
+Headed out into the streets, where the wailing of the mourners continued.
 The nearly-full moon, glamor-striped, gazed down on her like an eye.

 As Caren put the Ordinators at the front gate and the Ostiary-staffed parking garage behind her, the mists once more began to close in.
 A few paces further—a few drops of cold rain—and she didn’t need to look back to know Arcadia had evanesced behind her.
 A glance over her shoulder would have revealed nothing but pine trees for miles—jet-cloaked sentinels, stern against a grayscale sky.